top of page

 Shot of a young woman using a laptop and going through paperwork while working from home

-Here are the 6 most common ones to avoid if you hope to be a well-paid freelance writer:
+6 most common mistakes to avoid if you hope to be a well-paid freelance writer:

 Most new writers don't write enough before they decide to make money freelancing.
 It's that simple.
 They also don't bother to have their work critiqued by other published writers.
 They rely solely on the feedback of family and friends who usually don't know anything about what makes a manuscript marketable.
 Write a lot and write often, then have your work critiqued by other writers, so you don't keep making the same mistakes.